JosephDuffy/GatheredKit/README.md

 # Provided Libraries

-GatheredKit provider multiple libraries that each provide one or more data sources.
+GatheredKit provides multiple libraries that each provide one or more data sources.
 This is done to allow the a subset of the data sources to be included, which both reduced bloat and ensures that consumers do not accidentally include APIs that require extra permissions, such as accessing the IDFA.

 ## [`GatheredKit`](./Sources/GatheredKit/README.md)